When the cafes are filling up and it’s wet, windy and miserable out there

 Check your pacing at the local running track.
 Walk it x times and get a good average

 Even the flat area of the New forest has contours to find.
-Note the 5 metre contour intervals on the OS map
+Note the 5 metre contour intervals on the Ordnance Survey map

 Always walk with the map in your hand and thumb on your location